ld32/SmartSlurm/README.md

 createBigTextFiles.sh

 # run sbatch as usual
-# Notice: Slurm will submit a jobs to short partition, and reserved 19M memory and 7 minute run-time
+# Notice: Slurm will submit a jobs to short partition, and reserved 21M memory and 7 minute run-time
 sbatch --mem 2G -t 2:0:0 --mem 2G --wrap="useSomeMemTimeNoInput.sh 1"

 # After you finish using ssbatch, run this command to disable it:
 unset sbatch
-unset SSBATCH_S
 ```

 ## How to use ssbatch